How to Fix Window Tint That Is Peeling

 Cleaning Car Window Section

-Precautions While Performing How to Fix Window Tint That Is Peeling
+Precautions While Performing How to Fix Window Tint That Is Peeling:

 Be careful while trying to fix your car tint film.
 It is likely that the parts of the window tints that are peeling off will be sharp and might cause cuts, so take precautions like wearing gloves or using coverings on your hands to protect them from any harm.

-Likely some water would be needed for this project, so make sure that there is no electricity around if you plan to use a wet rag to fix the window tint film.
+Likely some water would be needed for this project, so make sure that there is no electricity around if you plan to use a wet rag to fix up the window tint film.

 Film May Become Scratched